ChrisDuffley/stationPlaylist/readme.md

 ## Version 18.08

+* Add-on settings dialog is now based on multi-category settings interface found in NVDA 2018.2.
+Consequently, this release requires NVDA 2018.2 or later.
+The old add-on settings interface is deprecated and will be removed later in 2018.
 * Pressing Control+NvDA+C to save settings will now also save Studio add-on settings (requires compatible NVDA release).
 * Added a new section (button/panel) in add-on settings to configure playlist transcripts options, which is used to configure column inclusion and ordering for this feature and other settings.
 * When creating a table-based playlist transcripts and if custom column ordering and/or column removal is in effect, NVDA will use custom column presentation order specified from add-on settings and/or not include information from removed columns.